 Land application of wastewater or sludge shall comply with the all applicable no-discharge requirements listed in 10 CSR 20-6.015 and all facility operations and maintenance requirements listed in 10 CSR 20-8.020(15).
 These requirements ensure appropriate operation of the no-discharge land application systems and prevent unauthorized and illicit discharges to waters of the state.
 Land applications by a contract hauler on fields the permittee has a spreading agreement on are not required to be in this permit.
 A spreading agreement does not constitute the field being rented or leased by the permittee as they do not have any control over management of the field.

-✓ Not applicable; this permit does not authorize operation of a no-discharge land application system to treat wastewater or sludge.
+Applicable; this permit authorizes operation of a no-discharge land application system to disperse wastewater and sludge.

 OIL/WATER SEPARATORS: